alakajam-team/alakajam/README.md

 ### JavaScript build

-* `npm run deployment:build` Builds the TypeScript server.
+* `npm run build` Builds the TypeScript server.
-* `npm run deployment:start` Starts the TypeScript server.
+* `npm run start:production` Starts the TypeScript server.
 Needs to be built first.

 ### Other tools